ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IRadarClutterGeometryModel.rst

 IRadarClutterGeometryModel
 ==========================

-.. py:class:: IRadarClutterGeometryModel
+.. py:class:: ansys.stk.core.stkobjects.IRadarClutterGeometryModel

    object

    Do not use this interface, as it is deprecated.
 Use IAgScatteringPointProvider interface instead.
 Provides access to the properties and methods defining a radar clutter geometry model.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IRadarClutterGeometryModel

 Overview
 --------